 This is important in light of what I wrote above because it means that if you don’t like Apple’s heavy-handed noise reduction and would prefer to keep some noise (and thus detail) in your images, or reduce it yourself using a better algorithm, you finally can.

 I could show you some of my experiments in processing iPhone files this way, but quite frankly I haven’t spent enough time shooting this way yet to give you any meaningful information, so keep an eye out for another article where I focus on that aspect of the new camera system.

 Suffice it to say that, as a photographer, I deeply appreciate this flexibility.
 If you’re not a photographer and you’re somewhat concerned about the noise stuff I was talking about: don’t be.
 Again, Apple made the right call for 90% of circumstances, and the noise reduction is way less aggressive on the normal 28mm lens.

 Not only that, but because the 28mm lens has a new ƒ/1.8 aperture (bigger spoon for the baby sensor), it’s gathering more light to begin with, meaning less noise to deal with in the first place.

 I was at a wedding last weekend and was able to grab shots like this:

-Normally I would expect to get unusable garbage out of a smartphone camera in those kinds of circumstances, but thanks to the combination of wider aperture, optical image stabilization, and smart noise reduction, Apple has made it possible to capture these moments to a satisfactory level of image quality.
+Normally I would expect to get unusable garbage out of a smartphone camera in those kinds of circumstances, but thanks to the combination of wider aperture, optical image stabilization, and smart noise reduction, Apple has made it possible to capture these sorts of moments to a satisfactory level of image quality.